maxvonbuelow/harry/README.md

 Implementation of a compression algorithm, which is lossless in terms of attributes and connectivity with optional quantization for attributes.

 The Harry mesh compression algorithm has been presented and accepted at *Vision, Modelling and Visualization 2017* in Bonn, Germany.
-For a reprint and further information, please refer to our project page (see below).
+For a reprint and further information, please refer to our [project page](http://www.gcc.tu-darmstadt.de/home/proj/meshcomp).

+This repository also includes independent software that can be used in other projects:
+* A (unofficial) reference implementation of the Cut-Border Machine (/cbm/) [Gumhold and Strasser, 1998]
+* An implementation of a arithmetic coder and a cumulative frequency table (/arith/) [Fenwick, 1994]
+* A CLI argument parser and progress bar (args.h, progress.h)
+* A PLY and OBJ loader with support of polygonal meshes with arbitrary attributes

 Build instructions
 ------